sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/identity-service-roles.md

 Roles are specified for the following scopes:

-- A role optionally can be limited to one or more inventory folders.
+- Every role can be limited to one or more inventory folders.
 - Every role is assigned a permission set for operations in JOC Cockpit.
 - Every role is assigned a permission set for default operations on any Controllers.
 - Every role can be assigned additional permission sets per Controller.